'Who can deal with pressure like this?' - Farrell

 Finlay Bealham was a late exclusion in Auckland with Covid and fellow prop Cian Healy wasn't risked off the bench because of an ankle problem.

-Adding to Farrell's headaches, Leinster's Ed Byrne was due to arrive as front row cover on Saturday but a delayed flight resulted in a hasty call to New Zealand-based former Irish prop Michael Bent, 36, who raced to be on standby at Eden Park.
+Adding to Farrell's headaches, Leinster's Ed Byrne was scheduled to arrive as front row cover on Saturday but a delayed flight resulted in a hasty call to New Zealand-based former Irish prop Michael Bent, 36, who raced to be on standby at Eden Park.

 "There's that much that's gone on over the last 10 days, I can't keep up with it myself," Farrell said.
 "But that's the game and we have to find out about ourselves.